Quick Links

 Spelling

-Spelling at Holy Ghost is taught using the No Nonsense spelling scheme which provides clear, explicit and varied teaching of spelling rules and the strategies for learning words.
+Spelling at Holy Ghost is taught using the Oak Academy No Nonsense Spelling scheme which provides clear, explicit and varied teaching of spelling rules and the strategies for learning words.

 Please click the link below for more detailed information about the scheme.